Skip to content

 Next, use the steps in How to Favicon in 2024 or Real Favicon Generator to generate the icons.
 Rename the files as mentioned above and copy them to the public directory to replace the existing ones.

-Lastly, update src/pages/manifest.webmanifest.js with the following:
+Lastly, update src/pages/app.webmanifest.js with the following:

 export async function GET() {